egregoire23/UnsupervisedWithR/Recommender Systems on Movie Reviews.md

 for recall and precision that were received from this system’s evaluation scheme are extremely low.
 Typically, we would want to see values over 80% to say that a system has great relevance.
-Unfortunately, that is not the case here and this model did quite poorly at providing recommendations in terms of relevance.
+Unfortunately, that is not the case here, and this model did quite poorly at providing recommendations in terms of relevance.
 This is also confusing after we just noted that the error rates for the user-based recommender system appeared as though they did a good job at providing recommended movies